jasonhillinger/XylophoneInJS/README.md

 # XylophoneInJS
-Play a xylophone using your mouse or keyboad!
+Play a xylophone using your mouse or keyboard!

 Authors: Siddhesh Mishra & Jason Hillinger